 A potential conflict of interest arises when external ties might appear to bias a faculty member's judgment in performing his/her/their University obligations.
-A potential conflict of commitment arises when a faculty member engages in external activities or assumes external commitments that might appear to compromise his/her/their ability to fulfill the responsibilities of his/her/their University position.

-To meet minimum time and effort commitments within the School, faculty members are expected to fulfill the obligations outlined in the Faculty Handbook and other documents and agreements between the faculty and the School, especially with respect to teaching loads, specific instructional duties, and residency requirements.
-Additionally, faculty members are expected to fulfill administrative obligations, including participation on assigned departmental committees and in hiring and tenure processes, regularly attend faculty meetings, and participate in student and faculty educational and collegial functions.
+A potential conflict of commitment arises when a faculty member engages in external activities or assumes external commitments that might appear to compromise his/her/their ability to fulfill the responsibilities of his/her/their University position.5 agreements between the faculty and the School, especially with respect to teaching loads, specific instructional duties, and residency requirements.6 Additionally, faculty members are expected to fulfill administrative obligations, including participation on assigned departmental committees and in hiring and tenure processes, regularly attend faculty meetings, and participate in student and faculty educational and collegial functions.
 All nontenure-track instructional staff similarly owe the University time and effort commitments commensurate with their appointments.